 Most accidents in supermarkets and retail outlets are often caused by one of the following:

 - Moving vehicle accidents

 Slips, trips and falls in retail outlets and supermarkets

 According to the Health and Safety Executive one of the most common types of accidents in supermarkets and retail outlets is a fall or a slip on the premises.

 Slips are more common than trips due to the number of ways they can happen.
-Spillages from detergents or food produce and newly mopped floors can all cause slips, some of which can end in serious injuries.
+Spillages from detergents or food products and newly mopped floors can all cause slips, some of which can end in serious injuries.

 Wet and slippy floors are very common reasons why people have accidents in supermarkets and retail outlets.
 Slips and falls result when cleaning products have been left to dry or other fluid-containing products have fallen onto the floor and opened.
 It is the responsibility of the shop to inform staff to take care of these health and safety issues.

 What supermarkets and retailers should do to avoid accidents

 Supermarkets need to check regularly if there is anything blocking aisles or if anything looks like it could fall onto the ground.
 Retail equipment like shelf stacking trollies should be kept out of the way of customers particularly at the busiest times.
 If you work for a retail outlet or supermarket your employer has to ensure you work within a safe system and are fully trained.

 Warning signs should be made prominent in all locations where the floor is wet or there are objects in the way.
 Spills of fluids or food products should be cleaned up immediately.